felix-hilden/tekore/readme.md

 - TODO: Fake test-driven development
 - TODO: (ReadTheDocs/Sphinx) documentation and tutorials
-- TODO: Implement client and user token handling and refreshing
-- TODO: Implement methods to get items from paging objects or get all items as a list of the paged type
 - TODO: Determine if plural-named fields that are documented as a single object return a list instead
-- How should time stamps in models be handled?
+- How should time stamps in models be handled, or simply as strings?
 - How should scope-limited calls and response values be handled?
 For values perhaps default values or new types.
 - Should model bases be imported to the top level `model` space?
+- Should the library implement client and user token handling and refreshing or just provide the token methods?
+- Should there be methods to get items from paging objects or get all items as a list of the paged type?
+The paging exists for a reason, so maybe it should be left to the caller.
 - Consider if model bases should be named `Track` and `Album` or `TrackBase` and `AlbumBase`.
 Names without `Base` are nice for type hinting, but if they are never used in the same context, `FullTrack` is a worse name than simply `Track`.